 You will find many methods and ingredients for preparing cured salmon.
-This is my preferred method, at least at the time of writing!
+This gin cured salmon is my preferred method, at least at the time of writing!
 I will continue to experiment with different curing, spice, and flavour combinations.
 You should too.

 Speaking of alternatives, here is a recipe for salmon cured in a mixture featuring beetroot.
-The beetroot imparted a beautiful ruby colour, as well as its characteristic sweetness.
+The beetroot imparts a beautiful ruby colour, as well as its characteristic sweetness.

 If you have not prepared salmon in this way before, perhaps start with this simple Swedish recipe.
 Here the salmon is simply cured in salt and sugar, and flavored with some pepper and dill.
 You will then have a base-line with which to compare versions with more complex flavour profiles.

-- 2 kg salmon.
-Ideally 2 cuts the same size and thickness.
+- 2 kg salmon fillets ideally 2 cuts the same size and thickness.

 - 2 star anise